Lamer87/Space_Engineers_DLC_unlocker/README.md

 DO NOT delete OWNED dlcs from "cream_api.ini", as it had to be done before.
 Leave the file as is or dlcs blocks will remain locked! (you can overwrite your ini with the one in the zip)

-What changes?
-I think we have lost the ability to paste owned DLC blocks within projects.
-Before [this](https://steamdb.info/patchnotes/14430725/), it was possible to paste those of purchased dlcs, deleting the corresponding lines from the ini file.
-Can't do anything about that guys, I'm sorry.
+From my quick test: I can use the skins and emotes from the dlcs I own, so it should only be a matter of pasting blueprints.
 If anyone could verify this by pasting blocks from projects with blocks of dlc you own,
-WHILE using a full "cream_api.ini" (all dlc present) PLEASE report it [here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/51) (works or not).
+WHILE using a full "cream_api.ini" (all dlc present) PLEASE report it [here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/51).
-I don't have the time to check.

 ---